Maria Montoya-Aguirre

 Blog post in the World Bank Development Impact Blog

-Mitigating Poverty: Global Estimates of the Impact of Income Support during the Pandemic.
-With Johanna Fajardo-Gonzalez, George Gray Molina, and Eduardo Ortiz-Juarez.
+Mitigating Poverty: Global Estimates of the Impact of Income Support during the Pandemic With Johanna Fajardo-Gonzalez, George Gray Molina, and Eduardo Ortiz-Juarez.